 The RADIUS host is normally a multiuser system running RADIUS server software from Livingston, Merit, Microsoft, or another software provider.
 A RADIUS server and a switch use a shared secret text string to encrypt passwords and exchange responses.
+Use the radius-server host command to specify RADIUS server, Use the radius-server key command to specify a shared secret text (key) string.

-To set RADIUS server, run command radius-server host; to set the shared key, run command radius-server key.
-Use the following command in global configuration mode:
+To configure per-server RADIUS server communication, use the following command in global configuration mode:

-Command Purpose radius-server host ip-address [auth-port port-number][acct-port portnumber] Specifies the IP address or host name of the remote RADIUS server host and assign authentication and accounting destination port numbers. radius-server key string Specifies the shared secret text string used between the switch and a RADIUS server.
+command purpose radius-server host ip-address [auth-port port-number][acct-port portnumber] Specifies the IP address or host name of the remote RADIUS server host and assign authentication and accounting destination port numbers. radius-server key string Specifies the shared secret text string used between the router and a RADIUS server.

-To configure global communication settings between the switch and a RADIUS server, use the following radius-server commands in global configuration mode:
+To configure global communication settings between the router and a RADIUS server, use the following radius-server commands in global configuration mode:

-Command Purpose radius-server retransmit retries Specifies how many times the switch transmits each RADIUS request to the server before giving up (the default is 2). radius-server timeout seconds Specifies for how many seconds a switch waits for a reply to a RADIUS request before retransmitting the request. radius-server deadtime minutes Specifies for how many minutes a RADIUS server that is not responding to authentication requests is passed over by requests for RADIUS authentication.
+command purpose radius-server retransmit retries Specifies how many times the switch transmits each RADIUS request to the server before giving up (the default is 2). radius-server timeout seconds Specifies for how many seconds a switch waits for a reply to a RADIUS request before retransmitting the request. radius-server deadtime minutes Specifies for how many minutes a RADIUS server that is not responding to authentication requests is passed over by requests for RADIUS authentication.

 2. 4.
-2 Configuring Switch to Use Vendor-Specific RADIUS Attributes attributes (VSAs) allow vendors to support their own extended attributes not suitable for general use.
+2 Configuring Switch to Use Vendor-Specific RADIUS Attributes

+The Internet Engineering Task Force (IETF) draft standard specifies a method for communicating vendor-specific information between the network access server and the RADIUS server by using the vendor-specific attribute (attribute 26).
+Vendor-specific attributes (VSAs) allow vendors to support their own extended attributes not suitable for general use.
 For more information about vendor-IDs and VSAs, refer to RFC 2138, Remote Authentication Dial-In User Service (RADIUS).
 To configure the network access server to recognize and use VSAs, use the following command in global configuration mode: